On this page

 Understanding Phlegm and Mucus

-Phlegm and mucus are often mixed up, but they aren’t exactly the same thing.
-Mucus is a sticky, protective substance your body produces in various places, like the respiratory and digestive tracts, to trap bacteria, dust, and other particles.
-Phlegm, on the other hand, is a specific type of mucus produced by your lungs and lower airways.
-It’s only called phlegm once it’s coughed up from the lungs.
+Phlegm and mucus get used interchangeably, but they aren’t exactly the same thing.
+Mucus is a sticky, protective substance your body produces in various places called mucous membranes.
+The respiratory and digestive tracts, for example, need mucus to trap bacteria, dust, and other particles.
+Phlegm is mucus from the lungs once it's coughed up.
+Now you know!

 When phlegm changes color—especially to brown—it often means that something unusual is going on in your body.
 Brown phlegm usually points to old blood that’s been sitting in your lungs and has oxidized, which turns it that rusty brown shade.
 This can happen when your airways are inflamed, damaged, or irritated from smoking, environmental toxins, or chronic infections.
-Spotting brown-colored phlegm can be your body’s way of telling you it’s time to take action and possibly see a healthcare professional.
+Coughed up brown mucus is your body’s way of telling you something is off.

 Smoking and Brown Phlegm

-Smoking is one of the top causes of coughing up brown phlegm.
+Coughing up brown mucus from smoking isn't uncommon.
 The tar and toxins in cigarette smoke irritate your lungs, causing inflammation and excess mucus.
-Over time, your lungs try to clear out the gunk by producing brown-colored phlegm.
+Over time, your lungs try to clear out the gunk.

 When you smoke, the tiny hair-like structures in your lungs, called cilia, get damaged.
 Normally, these cilia help sweep out mucus and debris, but smoking slows them down, making phlegm thicker and discolored.